Jahweel/Jahweel.github.io/index.md

-Welcome to my blog everyone
+Welcome to my blog everyone,

 I am currently a Student at the University of Connecticut with an interest in Data with programming mixed in.